Rammechh/Scaler_Problems/README.md

  + If curr -1 not in A it cannot be the start
  + So, we can proceed and run a loop to check if consecutive curr + 1 in A
  + Inner loop runs only once for every element =>TC = O(n+n) = O(n)
+ ### 1) Shaggy and Distance
+ + Since we are checking for same element again we can use hashmap to check if element already in hashMap
+ + else we update the key, value = ele, index
+ + if present in hashMap we subtract the curr index with stored index (hashMap.get(ele))